-(Figure 7b).
-These results underscore the importance of trans-regulation for the ELD genes in the B. napus F_1 hybrid.
-For the hybrid-MPV DEGs, although trans-effectsonly genes played an important role, cis-trans-effects seemed to make a similar contribution as trans-effects-only to the behavior of these genes (Figure 7b).
-For both the ELD genes and hybrid-MPV DEGs, cis-effects-only was the least detected regulatory effect (Figure 7b).
+Among the ELD genes and the hybrid-MPV DEGs, we identified 558 and 299 genes, respectively, showing significant allelic expression difference in F_1 in the three samples.
+Among the ELD genes, the percentage of trans-effect only genes in SAM1 (46.4%), SAM2 (40.0%) and YFB (35.0%) was much higher than that observed among the total genes (6.9% for SAM1, 6.4% for SAM2 and 6.7% for YFB) (Figure 7B).
+These results underscore the importance of trans-regulation for the ELD genes in B. napus F_1 hybrid.
+For the hybrid-MPV DEGs, although trans-effects-only played an important role, cis-trans-effects seemed to have a similar contribution as trans-effects-only to the behavior of these genes (Figure 7B).
+For both the ELD genes and hybrid-MPV DEGs, cis-effects-only was the least detected regulatory effect (Figure 7B).
 Taken together, these results suggest that trans-effects-only play a more important role than cis-effects-only in shaping the expression profiles of the genes that are differentially expressed in F_1 .